-Spoil placement at the Tantangara PSE will not require water-based placement methods (barge etc.) and will be placed at the edge of the reservoir FSL using 'dry' land-based methods.
-Where marine support is required, appropriate controls will be used in accordance with the Marine Transport Management Plan, including Marine Traffic Control Plans (MTCPs) and Exclusion Zones.
+Spoil placement at the Ravine Bay PSE will not require water-based placement methods (barge etc.).
+All spoil will be placed above FSL.

+Where marine support is required (e.g. access or installation of the silt curtain), appropriate controls will be used in accordance with the Marine Transport Management Plan, including Marine Traffic Control Plans (MTCPs) and Exclusion Zones.
 Where required, MTCPs will be developed in consultation with NSW Maritime, and Exclusion Zones will adhere to required licencing, notice and consultation.

-Communication tools which will be used by the project to inform stakeholders and the community of periodic traffic related impacts, including the movement of OSOM vehicles and access impacts within the KNP.
+The project will use communication tools to inform stakeholders and the community of periodic traffic-related impacts, including the movement of OSOM vehicles and access impacts within the KNP.
 Further information is provided in the Transport Communications Strategy (Transport Management Plan Appendix E).